Home insurance

 How to get a discount on your policy

-Look out for general discounts and offers too when you’re getting quotes, like discounts for buying online or introductory offers.
+When you’re getting quotes, look out for general discounts and offers, such as discounts for buying online or introductory offers.

 Find out more about contents insurance